 MEANING OF FARM SURVEYING

-Farm surveying is defined as the process of measuring and mapping out the position, topography, size and boundary of an area of farm land.
-It can also be defined as the process by which measuring of land is made on the farm.
+Farm surveying is defined as the process of measuring and mapping out the position, topography, size and boundary of an area of farmland.

 IMPORTANCE OF FARM SURVEYING

-- It helps to determine the farm land.
+- It helps to determine the farmland.

 - It is useful for the preparation of feasibility studies.